broadinstitute/tandem-repeat-catalog/README.md

 </table>
 <br />

-Additionally, `variation_clusters_v1.hg38.TRGT.bed.gz` contains variation clusters in a format that can be passed to TRGT to genotype wider regions around the simple repeats defined in the catalog above.
+Additionally, `variation_clusters_v1.hg38.TRGT.bed.gz` contains variation clusters in a format that can be passed to TRGT to genotype wider regions around the TRs defined in the catalog above.

 ### Goals